knahsirV/knahsirV/README.md

     def get_future_goals() -> List:
         return [
           'Contribute to open source.',
-          'Gain more knowledge in the fielf of ML and AI', 'Building applications adored by many'
+          'Gain more knowledge in the fields of ML & AI, Cloud Computing, and Computational Ethics', 'Building applications adored by many'
         ]
 ```